 Most of the information we receive from the world is mediated - it is selected and organised in particular ways before it is re-presented to us.
-A large proportion of this information comes from the mass media: television, radio, the internet, the press and many other forms, many of which have developed rapidly over the last few years due to the boom in digital technology.
+A large proportion of this information comes from the mass media: television, radio, the internet, the press and many other forms, many of which have developed rapidly over the last few years due to many other forms, many of which have developed rapidly over the last few yeas due to the boom in digital technology.